chariteerrica/Github_Exercise/README.md

 # Github_Exercise
-This repository is for learning purposes
+This repository is for learning GitHub purposes.